longla/thejoydigi/brand-deck.md

 Hi, I'm Long — founder and developer of The Joy Digi.

-I’ve spent over 10 years as a software engineer working with big tech companies, startups, and consulting firms.
-Throughout that journey, I’ve built everything from polished user-facing apps to robust internal systems, learning what really creates value for a business.
+I've spent over 10 years as a software engineer working with big tech companies, startups, and consulting firms.
+Throughout that journey, I've built everything from polished user-facing apps to robust internal systems, learning what really creates value for a business.

 The Joy Digi is my way of combining that experience with a personal mission: helping others bring meaningful ideas to life.
 I believe in a **value-first approach** — where every project is designed not just to look good, but to make a real impact.
-Whether it’s a handcrafted website, a custom app, or a strategy session, it’s all about creating tools that truly serve your goals.
+Whether it's a handcrafted website, a custom app, or a strategy session, it's all about creating tools that truly serve your goals.

 #### 🎨 Visual Identity

 **Logo:**
-Bold typography with a stylized sun in the “O” of **JOY** and a wave flowing through **DIGI** — symbolizing warmth, clarity, and creative motion.
+Bold typography with a stylized sun in the "O" of **JOY** and a wave flowing through **DIGI** — symbolizing warmth, clarity, and creative motion.

 **Color Palette:**